The bladder is an organ of the urinary system. It plays two main roles:

-- Temporary store of urine – The bladder is a hollow organ.
-The walls are very distensible, with a folded internal lining (known as rugae), this allows it to hold up to 600ml.
+- Temporary storage of urine – the bladder is a hollow organ with distensible walls.
+It has a folded internal lining (known as rugae), which allows it to accommodate up to 400-600ml of urine in healthy adults.

-- Assists in the expulsion of urine – During voiding, the musculature of the bladder contracts, and the sphincters relax.
+- Assists in the expulsion of urine – the musculature of the bladder contracts during micturition, with concomitant relaxation of the sphincters.

 Shape of the Bladder

-The morphological appearance of the bladder varies with filling.
-When full, it exhibits an oval shape, and when empty it is flattened by the overlying intestines.
+The appearance of the bladder varies depending on the amount of urine stored.
+When full, it exhibits an oval shape, and when empty it is flattened by the overlying bowel.

-Apex – This is located superiorly, pointing towards the pubic symphysis.
+- Apex – located superiorly, pointing towards the pubic symphysis.
 It is connected to the umbilicus by the median umbilical ligament (a remnant of the urachus).

-- Body – The main part of the bladder, located between the apex and the fundus
+- Body – main part of the bladder, located between the apex and the fundus

-- Neck – Formed by the convergence of the fundus and the two inferolateral surfaces.
-This structure joins the bladder to the urethra.
+- Neck – formed by the convergence of the fundus and the two inferolateral surfaces.
+It is continuous with the urethra.

-The bladder musculature, and the coordination of its action, plays a key role in the functions of the bladder.
+The musculature of the bladder plays a key role in the storage and emptying of urine.

-In order to contract during micturition, the bladder wall contains specialised smooth muscle, known as detrusor muscle.
-Its fibres are orientated in three directions, thus retaining structural integrity when stretched.
+In order to contract during micturition, the bladder wall contains specialised smooth muscle – known as detrusor muscle.
+Its fibres are orientated in multiple directions, thus retaining structural integrity when stretched.
 It receives innervation from both the sympathetic and parasympathetic nervous systems.

 There are also two muscular sphincters located in the urethra: